 Prevent injuries or PREHAB

-Improve your sense of well-being by teaching you how to breath better
+Improve your sense of well-being by teaching you how to breathe better

-Who would have thought that we can influence how we feel by being aware of how we breathe.
+Who would have thought that we can influence how we feel by being aware of how we breathe?
 When we breathe, we use a large muscle called the diaphragm which separates your chest from your abdominal cavity and has connections to your vagus nerve.
-The cool thing about this is that the vagus nerve, when stimulated (mainly during exhalation), increases activity of the parasympathetic nervous system.
-“What system?” you say, and “Why does this matter?”
+The cool thing about this is that the vagus nerve, when stimulated (mainly during exhalation), increases activity in the parasympathetic nervous system.
+“What system?” you ask, and “Why does this matter?”

 The parasympathetic nervous system is a vast network of nerve fibers that have connections from your brain to various organs in your body.
-It is mainly responsible for the rest and digest actions of our body, contributing to a reduction in your sense of anxiety, stress, and muscle tone, among other things.
-Physical therapists who have training in breathing dysfunction can evaluate and help teach you to effectively tap into that system.
+It is mainly responsible for the rest and digest actions of our body, contributing to a reduction in your sense of anxiety, stress, and muscle tension, among other things.

 Crack your back